mtarcha/Transavia_Airports/README.md

 # License

-Suit Shop is open source software, licensed under the terms of MIT license.
+This is open source software, licensed under the terms of MIT license.
 See [LICENSE](LICENSE) for details.